DRDSoftware/QTSpyder/contrib/Readme.txt

 In this folder there should be 2 more folders named "include" and "lib" that contains all the files used to communicate with the camera.

-Fof licensing reason, we can't include those files but they are freely downloadable (previous free registration) from this page: http://www.teledynedalsa.com/mv/products/cameradetail.aspx?partNumber=SG-14-01K40
+For licensing reason, we can't include those files but they are freely downloadable (previous free registration) from this page: http://www.teledynedalsa.com/mv/products/cameradetail.aspx?partNumber=SG-14-01K40